Bot attacks and fraud

 » Unwanted contents: these are contents related to porn, violence, drugs, etc., that you often want to block because of their very nature.
 The network administrator can independently choose what to do about these contents, and also as to whether to block them only for certain categories of users (e.g., minors) or for everyone.

 » Distracting contents: online shopping sites, platforms for audio and video streaming contents, and social networks fall into this category.
-Again, the network administrator can independently choose whether or not to block them and also when to block them and for which users ?
-To learn more about block scheduling, click here.

 >> FlashStart: your ally against bot attacks and fraud, anytime, anywhere ?
-Request an offer
+Request a quotation or try it now

 You can activate the FlashStart® Cloud protection on any sort of Router and Firewall to secure desktop and mobile devices and IoT devices on local networks.